 What is a Slice?#

 In Go, an array is a fixed-length continuous sequence that holds elements of the same type.
-Therefore, Go arrays have two properties: element type and array length.
-Arrays with these two types being the same are equivalent.
+Therefore, a Go array has two properties: element type and array length.
+Arrays that have the same type for both properties are considered equivalent.
 That is:

 var a [8]int